 Assignments and exams weights

-Homework Assignments (4 ×10 pts each) 40 Points
+Homework Assignments (3 ×10 pts each) 30 Points

+Research Proposal Outline 10 Points

-Group Research Proposal 30 Point
+Research Proposal 30 Points

-The first draft 15 Points

-The final version 15 Points

-Group Research Project Presentation 15 Points
+Research Project Presentation 15 Points

 Class Participation 15 Points

 Cellphones, laptops, and other technology

 Students may not use their cell phone for non-class purposes in class.
 Laptops, tablets, and other such technology are allowed in class but for notetaking and educational use only.